zanppa/PyUPnP/README.md

 If **handler** is None it defaults to `logging.StreamHandler`

 If **formatter** is None it defaults to an internal formatter found in the `logr` module

+### Installation
+PyUPnP can be installed globally by running

+    sudo python setup.py install

+or locally by running

+    python setup.py install --user